AliceEHZz/COMM-DOC-md-user-doc/docs/index.md

 ## Prerequisite Knowledge and Skills

-Up to this point you should be able to perform the following tasks using mouse in the [MySQL workbench](glossary.md):
+Up to this point, you should be able to perform the following tasks using the mouse in the [MySQL workbench](glossary.md):

-- Create database objects in MySQL workbench
+- Create database objects in MySQL Workbench
 - Create [Entity Relationship Diagrams](glossary.md)
 - Add [primary keys](glossary.md) and [foreign keys](glossary.md)
 - Add [constraints](glossary.md) to tables
-- Familiar to data types in MySQL
+- Familiar with data types in MySQL

 ## Software Requirements

 While SQL is a widely used language that can be implemented in many software applications, in this documentation, we will specifically focus on using **MySQL Workbench**.

-If you haven't installed MySQL Workbench yet, you can download the latest version (v8.0.32) from link 👉 [MySQL Workbench Installation](https://dev.mysql.com/downloads/workbench/), and follow the installation stpes here 👉 [Workbench Installation Guide](https://www.simplilearn.com/tutorials/mysql-tutorial/mysql-workbench-installation)
+If you haven't installed MySQL Workbench yet, you can download the latest version (v8.0.32) from the link 👉 [MySQL Workbench Installation](https://dev.mysql.com/downloads/workbench/), and follow the installation steps here 👉 [Workbench Installation Guide](https://www.simplilearn.com/tutorials/mysql-tutorial/mysql-workbench-installation)

 ## Procedures Overview